dzenanr/dartling/example/dartling_skeleton/README.md

 A graphical model designed in [Magic Boxes](https://github.com/dzenanr/magic_boxes) is transformed into [JSON] (http://www.json.org/) representation, imported to Dartling and converted to the meta model.
 Then, the model may be used without almost any additional programming for quick prototypes.

+**What Can You Do with Dartling?**

+* design a domain model in Magic Boxes
+* transform the model into a JSON representation
+* prepare your dartling project based on the [dartling_skeleto (https://github.com/dzenanr/dartling_skeleton) project
+* copy the JSON representation of the model to your project
+* generate the code for your project from your project
+* test your model with some data
+* init your model with some data
+* add some specific code if you wish
+* run the prototype application that uses the model and Dartling web components

 ## Dartling API

 Dartling repository may have several domains.
 A domain may have several models.
 A model has entry points that are entities.
-From an entity in one of the entry entities, child entities may be obtained.
+From an entity in one of entry entities, child entities may be obtained.
 Data navigation is done by following parent or child neighbors.

 You can add, remove, update, find, select and order data.
 Actions or transactions may be used to support unrestricted undos and redos in a domain session.
 A transaction is an action that contains other actions.
 The domain allows any object to react to actions in its models.